henrythebuilder/dcm_dict/README.md

 Starting from this thing was born the idea of trying to automate the extraction of data from XML documents to make available the information in a simple way that simplifies the study of the DICOM standard, in the hope this idea will be useful and inspiration.

 # *DcmDict* features
-The library involve *String*, *Array* and *Symbol* class as *refinement* to access to DICOM information.
+The library involve *String*, *Array* and *Symbol* class as *refinements* to access to DICOM information.
 In this way is possible to *play* with the 'Patient's Birth Date' tag defined as (0010,0030) by:
 ```ruby
 > "(0010,0030)".tag_name
  => "Patient's Birth Date"